sviolich/dotfiles/README.md

 TODO apt
 - google-chrome-stable
 - nautilus-dropbox
-- steam-installer OR steam?!? <-- not at work?
+- steam  <-- not at work

 TODO snap
 - pycharm-professional
 - spotify
+- minecraft  <-- not at work